No other political party is a match to BJP: Nadda | Politics

 Nadda told the working committee members that the BJP's strength is "our unity and we should regularly make self-assessment for our own growth in the party".

-Talking of the BJP’s economic model “antyodaya”, Nadda said “it is based on the party’s philosophy of “sabka saath, sabka vikas, sabka vishvas (the company of all, growth of all and trust of all)” and these three elements are ingrained in all schemes of the government.”
-Talking of Himachal Pradesh’s contribution to the organisational structure of the BJP, Nadda said the party owes its booth-based structural model of “Panna Pramukh” to the state and, accordingly, Himachal should go in for the Panna committees model by 2022.
+Talking of the BJP's economic model "antyodaya", Nadda said, "It is based on the party's philosophy of 'sabka saath, sabka vikas, sabka vishvas' and these three elements are ingrained in all schemes of the government."
+Talking of Himachal Pradesh's contribution to the organisational structure of the BJP, Nadda said the party owes its booth-based structural model of "panna pramukh" to the state and, accordingly, Himachal should go in for the 'panna committee' model by 2022.

 He said the BJP will soon have its own offices in every district of the country.